Ambika2510/Assignment_Prismforce/README.md

 • Otherwise, if he has remaining skips (skip_battle > 0), he skips the battle.

-• If neither condition is met, Abhimanyu cannot proceed, and the function return 0(false).
+• If neither condition is met, Abhimanyu cannot proceed, and the function returns 0(false).

 6. Updating Current Power: